anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_architecture_overview.md

 ## Plugins

 Anchor makes heavy use of the [Dependency Inversion principle from SOLID](https://itnext.io/solid-principles-explanation-and-examples-715b975dcad4).

-This means we use a lot of abstract base classes in the main anchor application, which other classes rely on BUT the concrete implementations are only provided by **plugins**.
-These plugins are only specified at run-time, and can be easily exchanged/extended/modified without changing the main (Anchor) code.
+This means we use a lot of abstract base classes in the anchor application, which other classes rely on *but* the concrete implementations are only specified at run-time.

+This run-time specification occurs via one type of module called a **plugin**, which can be easily exchanged / extended / modified without recompiling the main code-base.

-As a rule, the top-level library components should NEVER depend on the plugins, only the other way around.
+{% include warning.html content="As a rule, the top-level library components should *never* depend on the plugins, only the other way around." %}

-An exception is allowed for testing, and library classes are allowed depend on plugins, but confined to *test* scope only.

-We insert plugins using [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) (giving us [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)) using BeanXML.
+We insert plugins using [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) via BeanXML (giving us [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)).

 ### Steps for adding a new plugin module